 There are specific provisions under Australian legislation which provide whistleblowers with legal rights in relation to certain types of disclosures.

-The relevant legislation is the Corporations Act 2001 (Cth) (sections 1317AA to 1317AK) and the Taxation Administration Act 1953 (Cth) (sections 14ZZT to 14ZZZE) (the Whistleblowing Legislation).
-The protections under the Whistleblowing Legislation only apply to certain types of disclosures, known as Qualifying Disclosures.
-To assist our staff to understand when those statutory protections are available, we have identified in this Policy where there are relevant specific requirements under the Whistleblowing Legislation for a report to be a Qualifying Disclosure.
+The relevant legislation is the Corporations Act 2001 (Cth) (sections 1317AA to 1317AK) and the Taxation Administration Act 1953 (Cth) (sections 14ZZT to 14ZZZE) (the Australian Whistleblowing Legislation).
+The protections under the Australian Whistleblowing Legislation only apply to certain types of disclosures, known as Qualifying Disclosures.
+To assist our staff to understand when those statutory protections are available, we have identified in this Policy where there are relevant specific requirements under the Australian Whistleblowing Legislation for a report to be a Qualifying Disclosure.

-This Policy contains a summary of parts of the Whistleblowing Legislation.
+This Policy contains a summary of parts of the Australian Whistleblowing Legislation.
 For further detail, you should refer to the text of that legislation.
-This Policy is not intended to override any rights or obligations you may have under the Whistleblowing Legislation.
+This Policy is not intended to override any rights or obligations you may have under the Australian Whistleblowing Legislation.

 2. Making a report